dwjoyce/pythonbook/chapters/Slicing sequences.rst

     >>> print(s[-4])
     >>> print(s[-5])

 This should print off each letter in turn, this time from the end or the right of the sequence.
-Notice when we used positive numbers, we start from 0 and ended at an item offset by 4 (one less than the length fo the sequence itself).
-When we use negative numbers, we start from -1 (as 0 is the at the beginning), and end up at -5.
+Notice when we used positive numbers, we start from 0 and ended up at an item offset by 4 (one less than the length of the sequence itself).
+When we use negative numbers, we start from -1 (as 0 is the the beginning), and end up at -5.

 All of this is relevant for any type of list, whether they contain characters, strings, numbers, sub-lists or anything else.
 Let us use one from the previous chapter::